roobscoob/among-us-protocol/02_root_message_types/12_waitforhost.md

 ### Client-to-Host

-This message is sent from the host of a game that has just finished to a client after the client clicks the "*Play Again*" button to rejoin the game.
+This message is sent from the server to a client after the client clicks the "*Play Again*" button to rejoin a game that has just finished.

 | Type | Name | Description |
 | --- | --- | --- |